Get started with customer relationship management tools

 DESIGN A SUSTAINABLE AND CUSTOMER FOCUSED STRATEGY

 In this lesson, you’ll learn what CRM is, and how these digital tools can help you.
-We’ve got tips on how to select the best CRM software for your organisation.
-And we’ll take you through the steps you need to prepare to use these powerful tools.
+We’ve got tips on how to pick the right CRM tools for your business.
+We'll also take you through the steps you need to prepare to use these tools.

-- Know how to select the best CRM for you
+- How to select the best CRM for you.

 Chapter 1